rluu/pricechartingtool/misc/EphemerisGeneration/moonPhases/moon_new_and_full_phases/README.txt

 ##############################################################################
-These steps below create an ephemeris containing the Moon phases.
+These steps below create an ephemeris containing the following Moon phases: New and Full Moons only.

 This resulting ephemeris will have the following data: